DEALTALK-Stiritz puts track record on line in diversifying Post

 If he succeeds in transforming Post into a diversified packaged food manufacturer, Stiritz will be able to compete with the likes of General Mills Inc and Kellogg Co while being able to scoop up even bigger companies.

-“He’s like an activist investor who sits within a business as opposed to entrenched management who become staid and bureaucratic,” said Pat Mulcahy, the former CEO and current chairman of Energizer Holdings Inc, who has known Stiritz since 1967.
+“He’s like an activist investor who sits within a business as opposed to entrenched management who become staid and bureaucratic,” said Pat Mulcahy, the former CEO and current chairman of Energizer, who has known Stiritz since 1967.

 Raised in rural Arkansas by his grandparents, Stiritz, now 79, dropped out of the University of Arkansas after just a year to join the Navy.
 He attended Northwestern University and received a master’s degree in European history at St. Louis University.

-Stiritz spent nearly 20 years at Ralston Purina before rising to become CEO of the pet food company in 1981.
+Stiritz spent nearly 20 years at Ralston Purina before rising to be chief executive officer of the pet food company in 1981.
 While at Ralston, Stiritz sold off a slew of businesses he didn’t view as core, including the National Hockey League’s St. Louis Blues.
 He also acquired the Energizer battery brand.

 In 2000, Stiritz spun off Energizer, sold Ralston’s pet food business to Nestle and spun off the food business into Ralcorp, a private-label food company.
 He became chairman of Ralcorp in 1994 and served until the company was sold to ConAgra in 2012 for $6.8 billion including debt.
 Stiritz then joined the Post business as CEO after it was spun out.